 The University is keenly aware the world is a global village.
 As communication technology, travel, commerce, and other issues bring the world closer together, the University wants to bring the world to the Troy Campus.
 Our international students, coming from more than 70 different countries and they provide a wonderful resource to the University as they become classmates and friends with U.S. students.
-The international programs are led by the Associate Vice Chancellor for International Affairs, supported by the Dean of International Student Services, the Director of English as a Second Language, the Director of International Enrollment, the Director of Study Abroad, and staff.
+The international programs are led by the Associate Vice Chancellor for International Operations, supported by the Associate Dean of International Student Services, the Director of English as a Second Language, the Director of International Enrollment, the Director of Study Abroad, and staff.

 All international students are required to check-in with International Student Services upon their arrival on campus.
 They must attend several international orientations within the first semester.
 The international student advisors are available to assist students with their academic and social needs and interests and to counsel students on immigration matters.
 The office staff works together with several international student organizations to promote multicultural awareness on campus.
 The English as a Second Language provides international students with quality classroom and computer-assisted instruction in English as a Second Language as preparation for academic studies with the University.
-An innovative recruitment program encourages all students to assist recruiting overseas students to the University.
-The International Recruiting Incentive Stipend [IRIS] provides a tuition reduction for each student recruited.
-Students may contact the Center for International Programs for more information.